This error occured with a third party serial ActiveX while reading the serial port.

 A very frustrating issue especially when it happens on customer site.
 That is very easy to avoid with the SuperCom ActiveX.

-With SuperCom Version 7 and later You can use the SuperCom ActiveX under Windows XP and later without the need for administrator user rights or the need to register the ActiveX with the Windows Registry*.
+One can use the current SuperCom ActiveX under Windows (11, 10, 8, 7, Vista, XP) without the need for administrator user rights or the need to register the ActiveX with the Windows Registry*.

 Easy use of the SuperCom ActiveX like a DLL.
 No need for RegOCX or Regsvr32.